kloudlite/web/src/apps/devdoc/pages/docs/state-management.md

 This command will prompt you to choose the environment and update env-vars, config mounts, and network settings accordingly.
 Note that this command will not change the `kl.yml` file.
 It can only be used from inside the development container.

 ### State Reload
-Reload the state after changing the `kl.yml` file and check for backend changes with the following command:
+You can make changes to `kl.yml` file and update the state using the following command.

 ```bash
 kl box reload